jonesy827/karaoke-lrc-player/README.md

 ### LRC File Format

-The player supports enhanced LRC files with word-level timestamps:
+The player supports enhanced LRC files with word-level timestamps.
+Each line starts with a line timestamp, followed by individual word timestamps:

 ```
 [00:01.00] <00:01.00>Hello <00:01.50>world
 [00:02.50] <00:02.50>This <00:03.00>is <00:03.25>Karaoke!
 ```

+## Display System

+The player uses a screen-based display system that:
+- Shows lyrics in full-screen pages
+- Automatically splits content into screens based on natural breaks and line count
+- Handles instrumental breaks as dedicated screens with progress indicators
+- Maintains word-level highlighting with accurate timing
+- Smoothly transitions between screens

 ## Usage